seven1m/jqtal/README.md

 **How do I replace or omit a tag in the output?**

 You can't, unfortunately.
-Because jqTAL doesn't really "output" HTML -- it more-so "decorates" it -- there are no TAL instructions that might cause an instruction to disappear from the DOM, which would cause subsequent updates to fail.
+Because jqtal doesn't really "output" HTML -- it more-so "decorates" it -- there are no TAL instructions that might cause an instruction to disappear from the DOM, which would cause subsequent updates to fail.